Bloq96/market/README.md

     crack: Function of the cart factory that deletes a cart and returns the total cost of the products stored in it.

+Future works:
+This project contains 8 unit tests for the sales and storage functionalities of the management system.
+In the future, more tests will be written to add new features and integrate the existing ones.
+In addition, storage functions will be enhanced to behave asynchronously.